What Personal Trainers Absolutely Hate: Top Ten Things

 You might be surprised to hear this, but clients training for months on end and making next to no progress really bothers trainers.

-Whilst you might think “So what, they are getting paid whether their clients get results or not, so what does it matter?”, but it really does.
+Whilst you might think “so what, they are getting paid whether their clients get results or not, so what does it matter?”, but it really does.

 A big chunk of a trainer’s business comes from referrals and from client testimonials, without these, they are left walking the gym floor for hours each day trying to drum up business, which, as a side note, is also another thing PTs hate doing.